example image only and not representative of actual satisfaction scores

 We needed to decide who to survey, what to ask, and how often to do it.
 We also had to decide whether this would be a one-time effort or something more long-lasting.

 I chose to run a single survey with one customer segment to validate the approach before scaling it.
-We were ruthless about scope, keeping the survey tight and centered on satisfaction, customer context, and usage patterns.
+We kept the survey tight and centered on satisfaction, customer context, and usage patterns.
 Stakeholders suggested adding more questions, but I pushed to keep it lightweight so we could maximize completion and clarity.

 SOLUTION